A complete guide to selecting an Electronic Lab Notebook (ELN) for your lab

 15 min read

-From defining your needs, to narrowing down the selection, testing an electronic lab notebook (ELN) and presenting it to your team, this electronic lab notebook guide will provide valuable tips on how to approach the process.
+From defining your needs, to narrowing down the selection, testing an electronic laboratory notebook (ELN) and presenting it to your team, this electronic lab notebook guide will provide valuable tips on how to approach the process.

 Contents of the article:

-Define your needs: 15 questions to ask
+Define your electronic lab notebook needs: 15 questions to ask

 Are you looking for a solution that would just provide the digital way to write notes, or do you have more functionalities in mind?